Ishannaik/NextJS/readme.md

-Storage of practice code for nextjs and prisma
+Storage of practice code for nextjs and prisma from Stephen grider course